noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 smile.

 “Of course, I don’t mind...
 Let’s see, hmmm.
-I’m a little embarrassed to say it, but when it comes to wood, I think the “branches of the World Tree” are the best.”
+I’m a little embarrassed to say it, but when it comes to wood, I think the ‘branches of the World Tree’ are the best.”

 [Just the name sounds amazing...
 However, why did you say you’re embarrassed